-Does research support the use of AT with students with low incidence disabilities?
+Does research support the use of AT with students with high incidence disabilities?

 Yes, Bouck (2016) reviewed data from the National Longitudinal Transition Study-2 comparing postsecondary outcomes of students with high incidence disabilities who reported receiving assistive technology (AT) in high school to those who reported not receiving AT.
 She found that 99.8% of the students who received AT graduated while only 79.6% of those who did not receive AT did so.
 80.9% of students who received AT attended a post-secondary institution, while only 40.1% of students who did not receive AT attended a post-secondary institution.
 And 80% of those who received AT had a paying job after high school while only 50.8% of those who did not receive AT had a paying job.
 This data strongly supports the use of AT for students with learning disabilities.

 Additionally, the provision of AT is identified as a High Leverage Practice, meaning that it is an essential educational practice that should be known and used by all K-12 special educators.
 It is evidence based and the use of it improves the results for students with disabilities (McLeskey, Barringer, Billinglsey, Brownell, Jackson, Kennedy, Lewis, Maheady, Rodriques, Scheeler, Winn, & Ziegler, 2017).

 The research that has been reviewed here is grouped under the following headings:

 - AT for Reading for students with low incidence disabilities

 - AT for Self-Management for students with low incidence disabilities

 - AT in the Workplace for students with low incidence disabilities

 - AT to support Reading for students with high incidence disabilities